Project on Labor Rights in a Global Economy

 In the fall of 2012, the project will transition into a full research center.
 The single most important step in making this transition is the hiring of an executive director.
 The Center will require a senior faculty member with experience on the issue of global labor rights and standing among scholars working in this area to serve as director.
 This person will have the opportunity to build the Center and establish it as the preeminent academic program focusing on research and other activities related to labor rights in a global economy.
 To ensure that the director will play a leading role in building and shaping the Center, the current project team will not move forward on major initiatives until the Center Director is in place.
 Penn State will undertake an international search to recruit such a person.
 (For inquires about the Center Director position, contact Dr. Paul Clark at: firstname.lastname@example.org.)

-The Department has also considered the possibility of hiring a fixed term faculty member with a background as a practitioner to serve as Associate Director of the Center.
+The School has also considered the possibility of hiring a fixed term faculty member with a background as a practitioner to serve as Associate Director of the Center.
 This person would have significant experience working for unions, the ILO, NGOs, or government.
 Familiarity with these groups, personal contacts, and knowledge of possible funding opportunities would greatly benefit the Center.
 This person might also take responsibility for organizing conferences, media relations, and seeking funding.

-The Department will also create an advisory board, or some other mechanism, that would involve top scholars from around the world in the work of the Center.
+The School will also create an advisory board, or some other mechanism, that would involve top scholars from around the world in the work of the Center.
 This could take a number of forms ranging from the formation of a voluntary advisory board to the creation of a small number of associate or fellow appointments in which top scholars would be paid a small stipend to participate in the activities of the Center.

 Initial Funding and Startup

-The Department has assumed responsibility for the financial support of the Project and will continue to do so for the initiation of the Center.
+The School has assumed responsibility for the financial support of the Project and will continue to do so for the initiation of the Center.
 It will provide a substantial budget that will include funds for travel, a post-doctorate scholar, conferences, support staff, and operating and startup expenses.
 Once established, the Center will pursue additional funding from a range of sources.